tyleretters/nor.the-rn.info/_posts/2022-04-07-privacy-policy.md

 A privacy policy now lives in the footer.
 Today, it reads:<!--x-->

-> Northern Information, LLC respects your digital sovereignty.
+> Northern Information respects your digital sovereignty.
 I never track you and I never post paid content.
 Everything here is [open source](https://github.com/tyleretters/nor.the-rn.info) and freely given with a  [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).